-Section A - Get to Know the RAS 1.0
+Section A - Get to Know the RWS

 A1.
-What is the Responsible Alpaca Standard?
+What is the Responsible Wool Standard?

-The RAS includes five important elements:
+The RWS includes five important elements:

+- 1. Animal welfare verification at farms.

+- Sheep farms are audited to verify that animals are treated well and that all requirements are followed.

+- Mulesing, by any method, is not permitted.

-- 1. Animal welfare verification at farms. - Farms are audited to verify that animals are treated well and that all requirements are followed. - 2.
-Land management - Progressive methods of land management are practiced on RAS farms, protecting soil health, biodiversity and native species. - 3.
-Social welfare - Key social welfare criteria are verified on farms. - 4.
-Chain of custody of alpaca fiber from the source to the final product. - Documents track the materials through each stage in the supply chain to make sure that products with alpaca fiber from RAS-certified farms can be identified. - 5.
-Product labelling. - A logo is provided to allow companies to identify products for consumers that want to purchase products with alpaca fiber that has come from RAS-certified farms.
+2. Land management

+Progressive methods of land management are practiced on RWS farms, protecting soil health, biodiversity, and native species.

+3. Social welfare

+- Key social welfare criteria are verified on farms. - 4.
+Chain of custody of wool from the source to the final product. - Documents track the materials through each stage in the supply chain to make sure that products with wool from RWS-certified farms can be identified.

+5. Product labelling.

+A logo is provided to allow companies to identify products for consumers that want to purchase products with wool material that has come from RWS-certified farms.

 A2.
-How does certification work?
+How does Certification Work?

 The first step in the supply chain that shall be certified is the farm.
 These may be individual farms or a group of farms.
-Each company (including the farms, mills and manufacturers and sometimes the brand) is required to be certified on an annual basis.
+Each company (including the farms, mills, and manufacturers and sometimes the brand) is required to be certified on an annual basis.

 Certification is performed by an independent third-party organization called a certification body.
-You can find a list of Certification Bodies approved to the RAS on our website: TextileExchange.org/Standards.
+You can find a list of Certification Bodies approved to the RWS on our website: https://responsiblewool.org